jkulawik/blog/_drafts/discord-alternative.md

 * Screen sharing: yes
 * Multichannel support: yes
 * Custom emoji: yes, unlimited per server.
-I'm not sure these can be used across groups, but can probably be used across groups in a server.
+I'm not sure these can be used across servers, but can probably be used across groups in a server.
 * Self-hosting: no
 * Pricing: free